March 13, 2026

 Then there is Bound, by Tamara Kostianovsky, discarded clothing on metal hooks.

-In The White Cake Series, sculptures in silicone, artist King Cobra shows cakes that are beginning to deteriorate, to rot.
+In The White Cake Series, King Cobra, an artist, creates silicone sculptures of cakes that are beginning to deteriorate, to rot.

 According to Bickford, Cobra is making a moral point about the nature of national wealth, where it comes from, and how it was built over time.
 She said the deterioration in the cakes represents the diseases that European settlers brought to the New World.